PeteJames21/monty/README.md

 - `rotl`: rotates the stack to the top.
 The top element of the stack becomes the last one, and the second top element of the stack becomes the first one
 - `rotr`: rotates the stack to the bottom.
 The last element of the stack becomes the top element of the stack

 **NOTE**: For binary opcodes with a return value, e.g. `add` and `sub`, the result is stored in the second top element of the stack, and the top element is removed.
-The stack will therefore be one element shorter after the opcode is executed and result will be at the top of the stack.
+The stack will therefore be one element shorter after the opcode is executed and the result will be at the top of the stack.

 ## Usage
 Monty is designed to work on GNU/Linux platforms.